kernel-community/kernel-v2/README.md

 yarn start
 ```

+Check out the `fork-me` directory under `content/en` for everything you could possibly need to know about how to work with this site, from a cheatsheet and component palette, to detail about how translations, search, and navigation are handled.

 ## Roadmap

 This is a **rough outline** of the next steps to meet the vision above.
 Many of these steps can/may happen in parallel.
 All of them will be detailed in our project board.